kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 15.

-See the `source code of Example 15 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex15.py>`_ for more information.
+See the source code of :exlink:`15` for more information.

 Example 9: Three-dimensional Poisson equation